 Crochet Potholder Video Tutorial

-Last Row Update: Check the video for a different way to finish the last row + loop.
-You can skip the first part and get straight to the part with the loop aat 4:40.
-Or continue with the written pattern below 🙂
+Last Row Update: Check the video for a different way of finishing.
+You can skip the first part and get straight to the part with the loop (at 4:40).
+Or continue with the written pattern below.

 Last Row: The only difference here is that this time instead of inserting your hook into the back loop – insert your hook under the ‘V’ (both loops – as you would normally work a SC) and the parallel loop from row below.
 You’ll have four loops on your hook (see picture below).
 Work a SC and repeat across the row.
 This will create a nice finish for your pothoder!

 Loop: After you finish your last row, chain 15 to make a loop.